RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-Display the deployment and the pods it created:
+Display the Deployment and the pods it created:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl get deploy